Tiebout sorting in online communities: The strategic setting

-There is a large population of size $N$.
-Every individual is one of two possible types:\ Group $A$ or Group $B$, of sizes $\NA$ and $\NB$ respectively $(\NA, \NB \geq 2)$.
-Every individual chooses from two online platforms, $\modest$ and $\lovely$, that we refer to as ``less desirable" and ``more desirable" respectively.
-(Due to constraints, individuals can only exist on one platform.)
-Individuals care about platform quality and about what platforms others choose.
-Since groups are homogeneous, what matters is the number of individuals from each group on a given platform and not on precisely who those individuals are.
+We assume that each individual can only exist on one platform at a particular moment in time.
+Since the two groups are homogeneous, what matters is the number of individuals from each group on a given platform and not precisely who those individuals are.
 Letting $\nAlovely$ ($\nBlovely$) denote the number of Group $A$ ($B$) individuals choosing platform $\lovely$, the relevant strategic information is fully described by the two-dimensional summary statistic that we refer to as the \emph{state} of play $\omega = \big( [\omega]_{A}, [\omega]_{B} \big) = \big(\nAlovely, \nBlovely\big)$.
 The set of all states is given by $\Omega := \set{0, \dots, \NA} \times \set{0, \dots, \NB}$.
 The model is closed by specifying utility functions, $\UA$ and $\UB$, that a given type receives from choosing a particular platform when the state is $\omega$.
 These are given by

-where, the group specific $\gamma$ parameter captures the \emph{benefit} that an individual receives from choosing the same platform as someone from the same group, while $\delta$ captures the \emph{distaste} from choosing the same platform as someone from the other group. {These two parameters are designed to capture the idea that individuals prefer to interact with people similar to themselves, and not with people of a different political, religious, or ethnic background.}

-The equations in \eqref{eq:Usomega} above completely describe the strategic situation.
-Note that utility is linearly increasing (decreasing) in the number of those from the same (different) group who locate on the same platform.
-We assume that both $\gammaA, \gammaB \in (1/2, 1)$ so that, while each individual always benefits from choosing the same platform as those in her group, she would strictly prefer to do so on platform $\lovely$.
-We constrain $\distaste$ to be positive, meaning that different types actively dislike each other.